 29. Fukao Bysak (Died 1873)

 DHS ref.
 D(1)-15-4

-Student from Tosa in Shikok, Japan who was drowned at Middlesbrough, aged 18, while studying in Darlington.
+Student from Tosa (now Kochi Prefecture) in Shikoku, Japan who was drowned at Middlesbrough, aged 18, while studying in Darlington.
 He was an orphan from an aristocratic background, brought up by his uncle, a wealthy landowner in Japan.
-As part of the Japanese government’s policy of introducing Western civilisation to their country, together with a number of other young Japanese students, Bysak came to the Darlington to study at the Walworth House College, in Pierremont Crescent, then worked as an articled pupil with Raylton Dixon & Company shipbuilders in Middlesbrough.
-One November evening, while walking along a dockside, he fell.
+As part of the Japanese government’s policy of introducing Western civilisation to their country, Fukau was one of five young Japanese students who travelled to England via San Francisco and New York in 1870.
+Fukau came to the Darlington to study at the Walworth House College, in Pierremont Crescent, then worked as an articled pupil with Raylton Dixon & Company shipbuilders in Middlesbrough.
+On a November evening, while walking along a dockside, he fell.
 Despite the efforts of his friends he was unable to swim to a nearby mud bank and was drowned.